The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 global_logger.enable_logging(log_to_screen=True)

-# Accumulate into a list and join once at the end — O(n) instead of the
+# Collect the lines in a list and join them once at the end.
+Repeatedly

 parts = ["Supply chain configuration: "]